Antireligious campaigns in China: CCP-controlled areas and the early PRC

+In the 1950s, "combat superstition teams" visited rural areas in an effort to promote science and to reform thinking deemed as superstitious.

 During the Korean War, the United States froze all Chinese assets in the United States and banned the transfer of funds from the United States to within the PRC.
 Among the effects of these policies was cutting off funding for American-affiliated cultural institutions in China, including Christian colleges and religious institutions.
 The PRC responded by nationalizing American-affiliated cultural institutions, including religious ones.

+Various campaigns from the 1950s to the 1970s sought to eliminate the influence of folk religion, including through exhibition of objects deemed superstitious and publishing confessions from spirit mediums.
+These campaigns aimed to expose what the state deemed to be evil and ignorant superstitious practices.

-As a result of antireligious campaigns which were waged between 1950 and 1979, all churches, mosques, and temples were closed and re-education was imposed upon clergy.
+As a result of antireligious campaigns which were waged between 1950 and 1979, churches, mosques, and temples were closed and re-education was imposed upon clergy.

 Cultural Revolution

-According to Freedom House, during the Cultural Revolution (1966–1976), the CCP "imprisoned thousands of monks and nuns, destroyed all but 11 of Tibet's 6,200 monasteries, and burned sacred texts."
-The possession of religious texts was also criminalized.
-Monks were beaten or killed, and many Tibetans escaped with sacred texts and compiled teachings in exile communities in India.